Caerind/VulkanTest/README.md

 Step 3 : DONE : (But there will always be improvements to made)

-Step 4 : WIP
+Step 4 : DONE : (But I still need to fix the 4th example and improve all the others as possible using the new versions of the wrapper)

 Step 5 : WIP

+Step 6 : ...